Balvinder90/Click-the-Target/README.md

 # Features
 1. Highscore is stored in local storage
-2. Highscore can be reset which clears local storage
+2. Highscore can be reset which clears the local storage
-3. Game round is updated in the title tab with each new game
+3. Game round is updated in the title tab with each new round
 4. Modern JavaScript
 5. Retro design
 6. The medal awarded is given a simple rotating animation
+7. Simple fade in and fade out effects used for the interface
-7. Responsive design
+8. Responsive design